shannon-lichtenwalter/ultimatemoviegoersguide/README.md

 ### Summary

 Welcome to the Ultimate Moviegoers Guide!
-This interactive application interacts with 'The Movie Database' API.
-The app allows users to see a list of movies where the user can sort by Now Playing, Popular, and Top Rates.
+This interactive application utilizes 'The Movie Database' API.
+The app allows users to see a list of movies where the user can sort by Now Playing, Popular, and Top Rated.
 Additionally, users can search for a movie and can select a movie to see more details.

-This application utilizes a clean and minimalistic design with extra white-space on the page to allow the user to focus their attention to the important fields on the page.
-It was built using a mobile-first design approach and is responsive from 320px to 1600px.
+This application was built with a clean and minimalistic design that includes extra white-space on the page to allow the user to focus their attention to the important fields on the page.
+It was created using a mobile-first design approach and is responsive from 320px to 1600px.

 #### Instructions